QuarkChain/bench_kvdb/README.md

 # bench_kvdb

-A benchmarking tool designed to evaluate random read performance of traditional KV databases such as **PebbleDB**, specifically focusing on **IO operations per key read (IO per GET operation)**.
+A benchmarking tool designed to evaluate random read performance of traditional KV databases such as **PebbleDB**, specifically focusing on **IO operations per key read (I/O per GET operation)**.

-This project originated from research around the new trie database design proposed in the Base `triedb` repo.
-In the Base TrieDB repository (https://github.com/base/triedb/), the following design assumption is stated:
+This project originated from research around the new trie database design proposed in the Base TrieDB repository (https://github.com/base/triedb/), the following design assumption is stated:

-> While traversing the trie from Root to Leaf in order to read a single value is predicted to scale logarithmically with
+> While traversing the trie from Root to Leaf in order to read a single value is predicted to scale logarithmically
-> the size of the trie (`O(log N)`), this is also the cost associated with accessing each item stored in a Key/Value database.
+> with the size of the trie (`O(log N)`), this is also the cost associated with accessing each item stored in a
-> In effect, the database must be fully searched for each independent trie node, and
+> Key/Value database.
+In effect, the database must be fully searched for each independent trie node, and
 > this work must be repeated until a Leaf node is found, resulting in a true scaling factor of O(log N * log N).

 ---

 ## Why This Project Exists

-Many blockchain research discussions (like Base TrieDB) assume that KV DB (like pebble DB) requires approximately `O(log N)` work to perform a key lookup.
+Many blockchain research discussions assume that KV DB (like pebble DB) requires approximately `O(log N)` work to perform a key lookup.

 However, this assumption may be **incorrect** in the actual scenarios of blockchain.

 ### Why is Assumed to Have `log(N)` Lookup Cost?

 Take pebble as an example, the LSM-tree uses a level-based storage model.
-The base level (L1 or higher) is configured with a maximum size of 64 MB, and each subsequent level increases in capacity by a factor of 10, as shown in the pebble code below.
+The base level (LBase or higher) is configured with a maximum size of 64 MB, and each subsequent level increases in capacity by a factor of 10, as shown in the pebble code below.

 ```